mozilla-lockwise/lockbox-extension/docs/metrics.md

 ### Feedback Events

-When the user enters the feedback form through the toolbar pop-over, we will record an event when a user submits feedback.
+When the user enters the feedback form through the button on the item list, we will record an event when a user submits feedback.
 Note that this will *not* contain the feedback itself: that is logged elsewhere (not thru telemetry).

 ```javascript